-Impact on BSCCo Area of ELEXON Potential Impact Credit Arrangements ELEXON will need to manage the new timescales and triggers for future Defaults under Section H. Finance Department ELEXON will need to manage the new timescales and triggers for future Defaults under Section H. Publication of Eod Parameters ELEXON will need to create and maintain a webpage that publishes the parameters for EoDs removed from Section H
+Impact on BSCCo Area of ELEXON Potential Impact Credit Arrangements ELEXON will need to manage the new timescales and triggers for future Defaults under Section H. ELEXON will need to manage a potential increase in BSC Panel papers, Panel presentations, default notices, monitoring and closing circulars incurred by an initial increase in Section H Defaults.
+Finance Department ELEXON will need to manage the new timescales and triggers for future Defaults under Section H. Publication of Eod Parameters ELEXON will need to create and maintain a webpage that publishes the parameters for EoDs removed from Section H